 - Wave guide assemblies

-Burrs on machined components result from either cutting tools or grinding wheels.
-There are two types of burrs that results from machining: rollover (or feather) and Poisson.
+Cutting tools and grinding wheels tend to leave burrs on machined components.
+There are two types of burrs that appear during machining: rollover (or feather) and Poisson.

 MicroBlasting is far more effective at removing a rollover burr.
-Abrasive strikes the brittle root and chips off the burr quickly without damage to the base material.
-The smeared region of the Poisson burr tends to be more ductile, and tends to take the part’s base material with it during erosion.
+Abrasive can strike the brittle root and chips off the rollover burr quickly without damage to the base material.
+A Poisson burr tends to be more ductile and tends to take the base material with it during erosion.

 The part’s material determines the proper attack method on the burr.
 Hard components made from stainless, titanium or tool steel require a different approach than much softer polymers like PEEK and nylon.
 MicroBlasting utilizes a wide range of abrasive types.
 Each abrasive has unique characteristics; thus, choosing the appropriate abrasive is key to successful burr removal.

-Depending on the size of the burr, aluminum oxide is the most common abrasive used to deburr hard metals.
-Aluminum oxide tends to deburr much faster with less risk of corner damage and leaves a matte finish.
-Glass bead and sodium bicarbonate are also acceptable abrasive options in some cases.
+Depending on the size of the burr, Aluminum Oxide is the most common abrasive used to deburr hard metals.
+Aluminum Oxide tends to deburr much faster with less risk of corner damage, and it leaves a matte finish.
+Glass Bead and Sodium Bicarbonate are also acceptable abrasive options in some cases.

-Sodium bicarbonate easily cuts through the root of burrs found on this ductile material, and tends to be the best match.
+Sodium Bicarbonate easily cuts through the root of burrs found on this ductile material.

-Ground edges bear brittle regions, and corners present challenges.
-If a ground edge is part of a cutting instrument, brittle region removal significantly extends the useful life of the tool.
-Maintaining the edge’s sharpness is the challenge to deburring, honing or cutting an edge.
-Sodium bicarbonate is the best choice for this application.
+Sodium Bicarbonate is the best choice for this application.
 It is hard enough to knock off the brittle layer but lacks enough energy to cut into the ductile base material.

 Generally, MicroBlasting is used to target a brittle burr on a more ductile part.
 The difference in material properties provides a buffer to avoid overblasting and damage to the part.
-MicroBlasting offers a method for deburrring that is more consistent, safer and less dependent on operator skill.
+MicroBlasting offers a method that is consistent, precise, safe and less dependent on operator skill than other deburring methods.

 MicroBlasting takes advantage of the natural dexterity of the human hand, unencumbered by a heavy glove, and the operator’s ability to only target problem areas.
 The random nature of burr location on a part presents a challenge to automate efficiently.
 When volume absolutely requires automation, all parts must be treated as worst-case scenarios or sorted into different levels by locations of burrs.

 The AccuFlo® is our latest MicroBlaster and the ProCenter Plus™ is our combination workstation and dust collection system.
-Together, they comprise the ideal all-in-one MicroBlasting station that suits most manual deburring applications.
+Together, they comprise the ideal all-in-one MicroBlasting system that suits most manual deburring applications.

 An optional magnifier is available to increase burr visibility and improve operator comfort.